IHG Logo

 By acquiring Six Senses Hotels Resorts Spas in 2019, the firm improved its standing in the upscale market.

-Despite obstacles on a global scale in 2020, the company kept growing its range of brands.
+Despite global obstacles in 2020, the company continued to expand its brand portfolio.
 The luxury boutique hotel market was the objective when the new Vignette Collection brand was introduced.
 This action aimed to improve its standing in the premium market sector.

 Significant alterations to the firm’s digital strategy were implemented in 2021.
 The group updated its website and mobile app, adding new features to improve user experience and streamline the booking process.
-With its latest update, more flexible conditions were available for members of the IHG Rewards loyalty program.
+With its latest update, IHG Rewards members now have more flexible conditions.

-The business intended to increase its market share in the resort hotel industry that year, particularly in Asia-Pacific.
+The business intended to increase its market share in the resort hotel industry that year, particularly in the Asia-Pacific region.

 In 2022, the enterprise further solidified its position in the luxury market.
-Completing the Regent Hotels & Resorts brand acquisition increased the range of the firm’s high-end hotel options.
+Completing the Regent Hotels & Resorts brand acquisition expanded the firm’s high-end hotel options.

-Throughout the same year, the group carried out fresh projects to lessen its influence on the environment and help the people in the areas where it does business.
+Throughout the same year, the group carried out new projects to reduce its environmental impact and help people in the areas where it does business.

 The corporation aggressively built its brands in this market in response to the rising demand for extended-stay lodging.
 Both the Candlewood Suites and Staybridge Suites brands experienced notable expansion.